Yvan Cournoyer: Playing career

 Cournoyer was named captain of the Canadiens in 1975 following the retirement of Henri Richard, pushing him to play harder in his new leadership role.
 Cournoyer would become one of the Habs' two captains to win the Stanley Cup each year during his entire (2+ year) tenure as captain, the other one being Maurice Richard, Henri's older brother.
-However, while Maurice Richard captained the team on ice for each of these Cup wins, Cournoyer missed the entirely of two of the four postseasons of his teams' Cup wins, although Cournoyer still qualified to have his name engraved on the Cup during these instances.
+However, while Maurice Richard captained the team on ice for each of these Cup wins, Cournoyer missed the entirety of two of the four postseasons of his teams' Cup wins, although Cournoyer still qualified to have his name engraved on the Cup during these instances.

 The speedy Cournoyer's ability to stay true to his form in his older age was a favourite topic of discussion of the Montreal fans and hockey media, however, and he did slow down due to a disc in his back that was pressing on a nerve and causing him great pain.
 Cournoyer eventually had to have surgery on his back and missed the entire 1977 playoffs.

 Cournoyer returned for the and played in 68 games, scoring 24 goals and collecting 29 assists to match his previous season's total of 53 points, though it was evident his back still bothered him.
 He managed to perform in the playoffs again, managing seven goals and four assists in 15 games en route to Montreal's third consecutive Cup.
 However, he played in just fifteen regular season games and missed the entire playoffs during the 1978–79 season, although the Habs did win their fourth straight Cup.

 When he retired, he only trailed Maurice Richard, and Jean Beliveau on the Canadiens' all-time scoring list.
-Cournoyer won the Stanley Cup 10 times as a player (tied with Beliveau), second to Henri Richard's 11.
-The Cournoyer legacy includes many Top 10 Canadien records - 7th in total games played (968), 4th in goals scored (428), 7th in assists (435) and 6th in total points scored (863).
+Cournoyer won the Stanley Cup ten times as a player (tied with Beliveau), second to Henri Richard's 11.
+The Cournoyer legacy includes many Top 10 Canadien records - seventh in total games played (968), fourth in goals scored (428), seventh in assists (435) and sixth in total points scored (863).

 Team Canada

 Cournoyer played for Canada in the 1972 Summit Series and is part of the famous picture wherein Paul Henderson jumps into his arms after scoring the game (and series) winner.
 Cournoyer scored three goals during the series.
-Late in the third period of Game 8, his goal tied the score, making a win by Canada possible.
+Late in the third period of game eight, his goal tied the score, making a win by Canada possible.